GailFairley/NapierGroupF/Usecases/use-case3.md

 ### Preconditions

-*Database contains the population for countries, continents and regions.*
+Database contains the population and location of cities.

 ### Success End Condition

-*the state of the world upon successful completion*
+Three different reports segmented by area are made available to the employees.

 ### Failed End Condition

-*the state of the world if goal abandoned*
+No reports are produced.

 ### Primary Actor

-*a role name for the primary actor, or description*
+Employee of World Health Organisation

 ### Trigger